Haines, Alaska: Geography and climate

 Haines has a dry-summer humid continental climate with warm summers (Köppen: Dsb), although featuring nearly double the precipitation of nearby Skagway.

 The Haines CDP is located in the north-central part of Haines Borough at 59.233800°N 135.447009°W. The CDP is situated on the Chilkat Peninsula at a narrow spot called the Deshu Isthmus.
 The community is bounded by Portage Cove of Chilkoot Inlet to the east and by the Chilkat River at its mouth into the Chilkat Inlet to the west.
-To the south, down the Chilkat Peninsula, Haines is bordered by the CDP of Mud Bay, and, to the north, it is bordered by the Lutak CDP.

-Alaska Route 7, the Haines Highway, terminates at Haines and leads northwest 39 mi to the Canadian border near Pleasant Camp, British Columbia.
+To the south, down the Chilkat Peninsula, Haines is bordered by the CDP of Mud Bay, and to the north it is bordered by the Lutak CDP.
+The end of Alaska Route 7, the Haines Highway is in Haines and the road travels northwest 39 mi to the Canadian border near Pleasant Camp, British Columbia.
 The Haines Highway continues north to a junction with the Alaska Highway at Haines Junction, Yukon, 147 mi from Haines.

 According to the United States Census Bureau, the Haines CDP has a total area of 53.4 km2, of which 34.2 sqkm are land and 19.3 sqkm, or 36.02%, are water.
 Winters are mild by Alaskan standards, with an average January high temperature around 30 °F, and the average low around 20 °F. Summers are cool to mild, with an average July high temperature of 65 °F, and an average low of 51 °F. Various days in the summer surpass 77 °F, with highest recorded temperature being 98 °F on July 31, 1976, and the record low is −18 °F on January 3, 1998.

 During the 21st century, Haines has twice set a local record for snowfall: for the 2006−2007 season it received 309 in of snow, a record broken during the 2011−2012 season, when it received 360 in.